 Development in wave and tidal power will be necessary in meeting our energy needs as well as a sustainable bio-energy sector.
 The use of bio-energy contributes greatly to many countries renewable energy generation but currently is more damaging to the environment than many believe.
 40% of renewable energy in Ireland was produced using bioenergy (biomass, biogas, landfill gas and bioliquids).
 The use of biomass is only renewable if the burnt organic matter is readily replaced by new growth plants.
 Biogas is a product of landfills and agriculture, both of which are damaging to the environment for various reasons.
 Despite this, we will always need farms and potentially landfills.
 Harvesting bio-gas for the use of fuel and heat is a potential way to offset the emissions produced.

 It's unreasonable to assume that we can just switch to renewable energy and completely quit our reliance on fossil fuels.
 It's possible that we may never be able to do this, that the task of switching our energy supply to a cleaner source is too expensive or unsustainable.
 No one really knows what's going to happen with regards to renewables.
 It's possible that years into the future nuclear fusion will finally be available, replacing renewable energy as the answer to global warming.
 Many critics of renewable energy would have us wait until such a time is upon us.
 We could wait, and maybe we would find other ways to power the world.
 But if we don't, then it will be too late to act.
-Renewable energy is not perfect, and we will always have issues with its use, but it's the best and only option we have in present times to avoid catastrophic damage to the planet.
+Renewable energy is not perfect, and we will always have issues with its use, but it's the best and only option we have in present times to avoid severe damage to the planet.